-Avoriaz is a ski resort in the French Alps, east of Geneva.
+Avoriaz is a ski resort in the French Alps, very close to the French border with Switzerland, north-east of Annecy and to the east of Geneva..
 The resort falls within the popular 'Portes du Soleil' ski region, along with neighbours Morzine, Abondance and Les Gets and several other resorts, both in France and in Switzerland.

 The resort of Avoriaz itself is an a very impressive location situated high on the top of a cliff.
 It is pedestrian only (car free), and is a very unusual resort from an architectural point of view - although development of Avoriaz started in the 1960's and didn't follow the 'Alpine chalet' style, it also avoided the 'concrete high rise' style of resort.